v-morris/100-days-of-code/log.md

 **Thoughts:** The calculator functions were challenging to me at first because I just did not know the best way to write it without adding in a bunch of if/else statements.
 The original way I was doing it was working, but I could not get it to update the display value accurately unless I clicked equals twice.
 The calculator taught me a lot as far as functions/calculations go and how to think about state throughout the developing process.

 **Link to work:** [React Calculator](https://github.com/v-morris/react-calculator)

+### Day 5: March 21, 2019

+**Today's Progress**: I spent a lot of the day applying to jobs, but I spent some time near the end working on some Ruby tutorials on Codecademy.
+I want to start building/practicing more with React/Rails applications, so I need a better base knowledge.

+**Thoughts:** I'm really looking forward to getting the basics with Ruby and Rails down because there is a project I want to revisit for a job I previously applied to.
+I've noticed a lot of places still use Rails so I think this skill will definitely be useful.